JackLamb99/historical-figures/README.md

 Expectation:

 * The bottom card will display the full details of the current figure
-* The divider will change to a red colour and display an 'X' icon in-place of the timer
+* The divider will change to a red colour and display an 'X' icon in place of the timer
 * The "Younger" button will be replaced by the "Menu" button
 * The "Older" button will be replaced by the "Play Again" button